1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“It is Lysenko’s
-conviction that a hybrid zygote develops traits not in accord¬
-ance with the Morganist laws of segregation and dominance
-and recessiveness, but in the way most profitable to itself.”
-(Medvedev and Lerner, p.
-189)

 “As it happened, the calves in this case were intermediate in
 size (30 to 31 kilograms).
 The explanation was very simple: